zsoltiv/libhwpwm/README.md

 # libhwpwm

-An easy to use interface to communicate with the Linux kernel's sysfs PWM interface.
+An easy to use library to communicate with the Linux kernel's sysfs PWM interface.

 ## What it doesn't do